Vociferous121/Ogasai/README.md

      combat scripts change depending on spells available. i.e. a priest without shadowform will not see shadowform spells.

+     Bot now checks for line of sight of target before casting.
+Bot will no longer cast through walls, hills, etc. More human-like behavior.

      warlock currently broken under level 4 ( needs a pet to work )